Family Fun, and Nature Itinerary

 If you’re craving a lighter lunch, try Zen Sushi.
 For an awesome value, order the sushi lunch special, or choose from a variety of menu items ranging from rice and noodle dishes to sushi bar entrées.

 After lunch, spend some more time on Grand Avenue shopping in historic downtown Beloit.
-Stop by Porch, which recently opened in 2016, to browse an eclectic selection of gifts including baby items, candles, bath and body, jewelry, wall decor, unique clocks, garden, and more.
-Nest Egg is another must-stop, featuring creative gifts ranging from accent furniture and area rugs to clothing and jewelry to wine accessories and coffee.
+Nest Egg is a must-stop, featuring creative gifts ranging from accent furniture and area rugs to clothing and jewelry to wine accessories and coffee.
 And, if you’re into vintage and antique decor, check out Vintage Bliss to shop 10,000 square feet and more than 40 of the area’s best vintage vendors.

 Evening: Have dinner at truk’t

 truk’t is more on the Southwest side of Mexican food, but we thought it should be included because of its awesomeness!
 The menu features a variety of unique tacos made on home-made tortillas.
 Some of the tacos include shrimp curry, Peking duck, Brussels sprouts, and Korean BBQ!
 They also have a vast and unique selection of tequilas, whiskeys, and craft cocktails.
 The laid-back atmosphere is the perfect spot for socializing and tasting one-of-a-kind recipes.